If you’ve ever opened your banking app and thought, “We’re fine for now,” only to be scrambling for cash weeks later, you’re not alone.

 Cash flow assistance is one of the most requested types of small business funding after start-ups and business expansion, according to the South African MSME Access to Finance 2025 report.

 That’s why a clear cash flow forecast is so important.
-It acts as an early warning system that
+It acts as an early warning system that helps you spot trouble ahead and prepare for it before it hits.

 If you do need funding, then having a detailed cash flow projection will improve your chances of getting it.